 What is a phone interview and what role does it play in the hiring process?
 Many companies use phone calls with candidates who look good on paper to determine if those applicants are ready to move to longer, more in-depth interviews.
 This is sometimes called a phone screen.

-During this call, you’ll typically speak with a recruiter rather than the hiring manager.
+There are a few occasions when an interview happens over the phone.
+Many companies use a phone screen with a recruiter as the initial step in the hiring process.
 This is a critically important part of your job search.
+The recruiter will ask you about your background, skills and experience to see if it’s well-aligned with the open position.
+They may also be screening to see if you would be a good culture fit for the company.
 If all goes well, the recruiter will move you onto the next stage.
 But if they come away with a poor or incomplete impression of you, things are unlikely to progress.

-Because this conversation usually lasts 30 minutes or less, consider a phone interview your opportunity to sum up what’s most attractive to you about the job and the company, as well as the skills and qualifications you bring to the table.
+Both of these interviews usually last around 30 minutes.
+Consider phone interviews your opportunity to sum up what’s most attractive to you about the job and the company, as well as the skills and qualifications you bring to the table.

 Phone interview tips

 Phone interviews are just as important as in-person interviews, so adequately preparing for them can influence your success.
 If your interviewer chooses to do an initial phone interview, being successful in this first round can ensure you move onto the next.
 Here are 25 tips to consider when preparing for a phone interview: